Sometime between the morning nap and afternoon lull comes a sensory nature hunt.

 You guessed it.
 When they completed their sensory hunt, they proudly hung the boards on their bedroom walls.

-RELATED: Overwhelmed how to set up a sensory bin?
+RELATED: Overwhelmed with how to set up a sensory bin?
 I wrote this how-to guide for sensory play to help.

 Do you feel me gushing about this simple activity here?
 Because this outdoor sensory nature hunt is the bomb. (people still say that, right?)